 How much does it cost to start a business in Texas?

-A certificate of formation for a Texas for-profit corporation has a $300.00 filing fee while non-profit corporations only have to pay a $25.00 fee.
-Additional costs to incorporate a business in Texas depend on several factors.
+A certificate of formation for a Texas for-profit corporation has a $300.00 filing fee.
+Non-profit corporations pay a $25.00 fee.
+Additional costs to incorporate a business in Texas depend on several factors, such as type of company status as a professional occupation, or states as a foreign entity.

 Texas Business Formation and Registration Fees: